swarm-game/swarm/TUTORIAL.md

 (You might wonder at this point if it is possible to create a function that takes a number as input and moves that many steps forward.
-It certainly is possible, but right now your robots would not be capable of executing it.
+It most certainly is, but right now your robots would not be capable of executing it.
 You'll have to figure out how to upgrade them!)

 Getting the result of a command